pdimens/bio-bin/unpac/readme.md

 |bam2fastq | FASTQ output | no | https://github.com/PacificBiosciences/pbbioconda |

 ## Why would you use this?
 If you had sequencing done of a single individual (or species) across several cells, each run is returned to you as a folder containing `.bam` files of your sequences (among other things).
-You may need these files in `.fasta` format for your pipeline, and multiple sequences combined into a single sequence file.
+You may need these files in `.fasta` or fastq format for your pipeline, and multiple sequences combined into a single sequence file.
+##### Why use this instead of bam2fastx directly?
+This script makes it a little easier to add multiple files across different folders at once.